Engaging in research and projects

 - Students’ projects and engaging in research studies at the School of Humanities, the Centre for Cognitive Science of Language and the Research Centre for Humanities, such as the students’ participation in the School of Humanities: Nova Gorica – a city of women intellectuals, created during the course Gender in the Age of Modernity.

 At the third-level study programmes, research work is an indispensable part of PhD studies.
-It is therefore of utmost importance that PhD students have the opportunity to engage in research.
-As a research-oriented university, UNG’s research laboratories and centres feature state-of-the-art research equipment, which is also available to its students.
-Moreover, PhD students can take advantage of the continuous support of professors and researchers at UNG, who are also renowned experts, and have the opportunity to collaborate with renowned external expert, world-famous scientific collaborations and other partner institutions worldwide.
-We strongly encourage our PhD students to participate in current research projects, activities and events such as scientific conferences, study visits and mobilities at host institutions abroad.
+PhD students can take advantage of the continuous support of professors and researchers at UNG, who are also renowned experts, and have the opportunity to collaborate with renowned world-famous scientific collaborations worldwide.
+Read more on the advantages of PhD studies at UNG and check the Graduate School's website for detailed descriptions of research topics and activities.